jtengsico/02-Financial-Applications/README.md

 ---

 ## Contributing to Loan App
-All contributions, bug fixes, and improvements are accepted and greatly appreciated.
+All contributions, bug fixes, and improvements are accepted.
 Please contact contributor for additional information.